-If there’s one thing every orthodontics patient has in common, it’s that they all learn to adjust! each patients goes through a lot of adjust to wearing braces, and they have to do it all over again once the braces come off.
+If there’s one thing every orthodontics patient has in common, it’s that they all learn to adjust!
+Each patients goes through a lot to adjust to wearing braces, and they have to do it all over again once the braces come off.

 Our patients sometimes express frustration with the treatment process, and who can blame them?
 Just when they get used to one change, they have to adjust to another one!